learn-co-curriculum/ttt-5-move-rb/README.md

 Open up `bin/move`.
 We're ready to code the executable portion of this program.

 1. Our program should first welcome the player by outputting a friendly message to the terminal: "Welcome to Tic Tac Toe!".
 2. Next, establish the starting state of the game, i.e. the empty board.
 Create a new board by setting a variable `board` equal to instantiating a new array with 9 elements, each of which is a blank space, `" "`.
 3. Now, ask the user for input by outputting "Where would you like to go?" to the terminal.
 4. We need to store the user's input.
 Use `gets.strip` to store their input to a variable, `input`.
 5. Now we're ready to call our `#move` method.
 Do so with the arguments of the `board`, the user's `input` and the default player of `"X"`.
 6. Lastly, display the board by calling the `#display_board` method, passing in the necessary arguments required to run this method.

 Now, run your program by typing `ruby bin/move` in the terminal.
 Have fun playing (one round of) tic tac toe!

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-5-move-rb' title='Tic Tac Toe CLI: Adding Player Move to the Game Board'>Tic Tac Toe CLI: Adding Player Move to the Game Board</a> on Learn.co and start learning to code for free.</p>